nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 - 2.01.A02.06) Efficient use of the Samurdhi Banking system and staff to empower poor families.

-- 2.01.A02.07) Assigning a field officer for every 100 families for monitoring and to provide continuous sup port
+- 2.01.A02.07) Assigning a field officer for every 100 families for monitoring and to provide continuous support

-##### 2.01.A03) A healthy and happy retirement for senior c itizens
+##### 2.01.A03) A healthy and happy retirement for senior citizens

 - 2.01.A03.01) Providin g a monthly allowance of Rs.
 5,000 to senior citizens needing assistance.